Why You Need A Password Manager

 Many password managers will allow you to automatically populate your password vault by capturing your logins using a browser plug-in and storing these credentials.
 Other options for populating your password database include importing a spreadsheet or manually entering your login information.

-Using the stored credentials is typically automated using a browser plug-in which recognizes the website’s username and password fields, then populates these fields with the appropriate login information.
+Using the stored credentials is typically automated using a browser plug-in.
+This recognises the website’s username and password fields, then populates these fields with the appropriate login information.

-Some password managers use local storage with others relying on cloud-based services, and still others taking a hybrid approach to storage and synchronization.
-Some of the options that use local storage will support synchronization through Dropbox or similar storage service.
+Some password managers use local storage.
+Others rely on cloud-based services.
+Whilst others taking a hybrid approach to storage and synchronisation.
+Some of the options that use local storage will support synchronisation through Dropbox or similar storage service.

 There are dozens of Password Managers available so how do you pick the right one?

-Deciding which password manager is best for you will come down to the features you want and the ease of use, as well as to whether you’re comfortable with a cloud-based password manager that stores your passwords on the Internet.
+Deciding which password manager is best for you will come down to the features you want and the ease of use.
+You’ll also need to decide whether you’re comfortable with a cloud-based password manager that stores your passwords on the Internet.